Workflow engines in Workbench: Cromwell, dsub, and Nextflow

 If you’re looking to run multi-stage workflows, where each stage runs on a separate VM, and want to take advantage of more sophisticated built-in capabilities (such as automatic horizontal scaling or stage result caching), then Cromwell/WDL and Nextflow may be better choices.

-Note that Verily Workbench currently only supports Cromwell through the UI.
-However, all workflow engines (including Cromwell) can be executed on VMs within a workspace, as described below.
+Note that Workbench currently supports Cromwell and Nextflow through the Workbench UI.
+However, all workflow engines can be executed on VMs within a workspace.

 You have flexibility

 It’s worth noting that using any one of these workflow engines on Workbench isn’t a deep commitment.
-These frameworks use the Life Sciences API on Google Cloud to execute individual tasks, which means that each is built around:
+These frameworks use the Google Batch API on Google Cloud to execute individual tasks, which means that each is built around:

 - Packaged code in Docker images